 Due to the high level of regulation in this industry, a bit of research will be able to confirm whether or not the company in question is legitimate or not.

-At Wealthify, your security is of the utmost importance, which is why we take several measures to ensure that your information and money is kept safe.
+At Wealthify, your security is of the utmost importance to us, which is why we take every possible measure to ensure that your information and money is kept safe.

 Please remember the value of your investments can go down as well as up, and you could get back less than invested.